 It is a great way to cut down costs if you are a frequent traveler as major tourist destinations like Europe have super hefty hotel charges.

 House sitting is a flexible way to earn extra money on the side if you want a change of place.

 There is an initial investment to sign up for all these websites, which might be hard if you are on a tight budget.

 You might have to take care of expenses like gas, electricity, and others as some of the owners don’t pay for those.

-If you are not a pet lover, taking care of pets can be little harder (most of these house sitting gigs come with pets)
+If you are not a pet lover, taking care of pets can be a little harder (most of these house sitting gigs come with pets)

 House sitting is great for many reasons like cutting down costs, saving rent, living in a new place, etc. It can put money back in your pocket if you are a frequent traveler with no expenses for accommodation at all.

-If you are keen to experiment this new gig then sign up for the above websites and become a house sitter.
+If you are keen to experiment with this new gig then sign up for the above websites and become a house sitter.